fluree/docs.flur.ee/content/db_intro.md

 ```

-Each movie/credit attribute is a reference to the credit stream.
+Each movie/credit attribute is a reference to the credit collection.
 We can follow this relationship with a nested query.

 ```
 {